dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 2 - Overview of Mesh Material Options

-There might be points and lines, but for the most part just about every threejs project will make use of Mesh objects, or a similar kind of object that will also make use of one of the Mesh Material Options.
-There is a whole lot to be aware of with these so it is called for to run over each of them and at least write a thing or two about that each material is good for and why.
+There might be points, lines, and sprites, but for the most part just about every threejs project will make use of Mesh objects, or a similar kind of object that will also make use of one of the Mesh Materials that there are to work with.
+There is a whole lot to be aware of with these so it is called for in a post such as this to go over each of the mesh material options and write a thing or two about what each of them are good at, and also there limitations of course.

 Keep in mind that if you feel that you are getting overwhelmed with all of this the most important thing is application.
-If you want to go with a certain style the involves low poly models, a simple color map, and not bother at all with light in any capacity then just going with the MeshBasicMaterial might prove to work okay.
+If you want to go with a certain style the involves low poly models, a simple color map, and not bother at all with light in any capacity then just going with the Mesh Basic Material might prove to work okay.
 Things just get a little complex when you start pulling light into the mix, or you need to do some kind of weird custom rendering to which even none of these might work okay and as such you might need to go with the shader material and some custom GLSL code.
 However getting into that is a matter for a later more advanced section in this post.

 ### 2.1 - The not so basic, basic material that is THREE.MeshBasicMaterial